Rediet-W/InterTecHub/README.md

-# Simple Web Server (TypeScript)
+# Stage 1 Backend

-This is a simple Node.js server with three routes that return static messages, built with TypeScript.
+This is a simple backend project built with Node.js and Express.

 ## Routes

-1. `/name`: Returns the developer's name as plain text.
+- `/`: Returns instructions to visit other routes.
+- `/name`: Returns your full name.
-2. `/hobby`: Returns the developer's favorite hobby as JSON.
+- `/hobby`: Returns your favorite hobby as a JSON object.
-3. `/dream`: Returns a motivational message about the developer's dream.
+- `/dream`: Returns a motivational message about your dream.

 ## Setup Instructions